michaether/codex-poc/README.md

 When selecting a hero image for a site, choose a file that is at least **300 KB**.
 Images smaller than this may appear grainy when used full width.

+For the **lifestyle** template the hero image is fixed to `hero_1.jpg`.
+This file is automatically copied into each generated site that uses the lifestyle template.

 OPENAI_API_KEY=your-key-here uvicorn backend.main:app --reload